-We are in discussions with CSCA Capital Advisors, LLC to provide advisory services to us in connection with the transactions contemplated by the Framework Agreement.
+CSCA Capital Advisors, LLC will provide advisory services to us in connection with the transactions contemplated by the Framework Agreement.

 As of September 24, 2009, the record date, approximately 20% of the issued and outstanding shares of our common stock was held by our directors and executive officers and NRDC Capital Management.